bretstad/taoofeastwood/chapters/2-non-being.md

 quote:
   author: 'Sergio Leone'
   credential: 'Director'
-  text: |-
+  text: |
     At that time I needed a mask rather than an actor, and Eastwood had only two facial expressions: one with the hat and one without it.
 verse:
   number: 11
   text: |
-    We join spokes together in a wheel, \
+    A wheel has spokes, \
-    but it is the center hole \
+    but it rotates around a hollow center. \
-    that makes the wagon move. \
-    We shape clay into a pot, \
+    A pot is made out of clay or glass, \
-    but it is the emptiness inside \
+    but you keep things in the space inside. \
-    that holds whatever we want. \
-    We hammer wood for a house, \
+    A house is made of wood or brick, \
-    but it is the inner space \
+    but you live between the walls. \
-    that makes it livable. \
-    We work with being, \
+    We work with something, \
-    but non-being is what we use.
+    but we use nothing.
 ---

 You may see a camel in a passing cloud where someone else sees a boat.